malramsay64/personal_site/content/home/about.md

 statistical mechanics, machine learning, and data visualisation, along with a more general interest in the commercialisation of research.
-I graduated from the University of Sydney with a Bachelor of Science, 1st Class Honours and 1st place in his cohort.
+I graduated from the University of Sydney with a Bachelor of Science, 1st Class Honours and 1st place in my cohort.